Part 1: Build Scenarios

 3. Hold down the left mouse button.

 5. Release the left mouse button.
+This zooms in to the area you selected.

-Zoom Out
+Using Zoom Out

 Zoom Out widens the view of the 2D Graphics window one zoom level per click.

-Mouse scroll wheel
+Using the mouse scroll wheel

 You can zoom in and zoom out using the mouse scroll wheel.
-Using the mouse scroll wheel does not add any zoom levels to the zoom stack, so after zooming in using the mouse scroll wheel, hitting Zoom Out zooms all the way out to a global view.
+Using the mouse scroll wheel does not add any zoom levels to the zoom stack, so after zooming in using the mouse scroll wheel, clicking Zoom Out zooms all the way out to a global view.

 1. Place your cursor on the 2D Graphics window map.

-Snap Frame
+Using the Snap Frame tool

-You can save pictures of the 2D Graphics window to a file or to the clipboard using the Snap Frame tool.
-Use Snap Properties to set the properties of the Snap Frame tool to make high resolution images of a 2D graphics window.
+You can save pictures of the 2D Graphics window to a file or to the clipboard using the Snap Frame () tool.
+Use Snap Properties () to set the properties of the Snap Frame tool to make high resolution images of a 2D Graphics window.

-2D Graphics toolbar
+Using the 2D Graphics toolbar

 The 2D Graphics toolbar provides easy access to the most frequently used options and tools to control the graphical display of your scenario in the 2D Graphics window.